toddgaunt/pySweeper/README.md

-# minesweeper
+# pysweeper

-minesweeper written in python3.4 ver1 is the non object oriented version ver2 is the object oriented version
+Object-oriented mine-sweeper clone written in python3.
+Goals are to be scalable and to use ncurses library.